CP photo: Abbie Adams

 To ensure the program’s success, the city worked with the Pennsylvania Resources Council, a nonprofit Bradley says has been distributing blue bins to residents since 2015.

-The Pittsburgh Post-Gazette has reported on the problems within the city’s recycling program and shown that using blue bags presents a huge challenge.
+has reported on the problems within the city’s recycling program and shown that using blue bags presents a huge challenge.
 Bradley agrees that bags “gunks up the equipment” at the Material Recovery Facility in Hazelwood, where many recyclables end up and are sorted.

 She says single-stream recycling, a method where plastics, glass, paper, and other recyclable materials are all collected together, presents an even bigger challenge.

 “Single stream is like unscrambling an egg,” says Bradley, adding that methods like dual-stream recycling, when the paper is separated from glass and plastic, is better.